 Breath = Body

-Focusing on my breath meant focusing on my body – not a safe place to be!
-I spent decades detached from my body.
+Focusing on my breath meant focusing on my body – not a safe place to be.
+I didn’t know it at the time, but I spent decades detached from my body.
 Dissociated.
 Thinking, always thinking.
 Be busy.
 Be productive.
 Work harder.
 Research.
 Study.
 Learn.
 Worry.
 Plan.
 Do.
 Just do!
+Anything but be still enough to notice my breath or any stillness within.

 Do anything to stay in your head at all times!
 My mind was a far safer place to be than noticing anything about my body – even my breath.
 This was my unchosen mantra.